A Framework and Benchmark for Deep Batch Active Learning for Regression: Problem Setting

-Property (P1) is central to motivate the use of BMDAL over simple random sampling of the data, and is evaluated for our framework in detail in \Cref{sec:experiments} and \Cref{sec:appendix:experiments}.
+Property (P1) is central to motivate the use of BMDAL over random sampling of the data and is evaluated for our framework in detail in \Cref{sec:bmdal:experiments} and \Cref{sec:appendix:experiments}.
 We only evaluate methods with property (P2) since our benchmark involves large data sets.
 All methods considered here satisfy (P3) to a large extent.
 Indeed, although efficient computations are only studied for fully-connected layers here, the considered methods can be simply applied to the fully-connected part of a larger NN.
 All considered methods satisfy (P4), which also facilitates fair comparison in a benchmark.
 All our methods satisfy (P5), although our methods can incorporate ensembles of NNs.
 Although some of the considered methods have hyperparameters, we fix them to reasonable values independent of the data set in our experiments, such that (P6) is satisfied.
-Property (P7) is ensured for our considered methods through our accompanying open-source code.

 \Cref{alg:bmdal_loop} shows how BMDAL algorithms satisfying (P4) and (P5) can be used in a loop with training and labeling.